briansunter/graph/site/content/pages/integer-sum-formula.md

 ## Sum of n Integers Equation

-However, instead of adding up the numbers 1 through $n$ by hand or in a loop, we can use an equation to find the answer instantly.
+Instead of adding up the numbers 1 through $n$ by hand or in a loop, we can use an equation to find the answer instantly.

 This is the equation for the sum of integers 1 through $n$